 - record as soon as possible after the conversation.
-The recording should be in writing. - not destroy the original notes in case they are needed by a court; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child: - draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions
+The recording should be in writing and logged on My Concern. - Do not destroy the original notes in case they are needed by a court; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child: - draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions.